proftak/modules/0438/mdModule.md

 * Courses that this individual prefers to teach, for each course, fill in the following:
   * Preference level so that all listed courses are totally ordered.
 (0 is the highest priority)
+  * Modality and schedule:
+    * online (specify synchronous or asynchronous), in-person, or hybrid
+    * if it is not fully online and asynchronous, time slots
   * An optional description/comment.
   * Will this individual make this course open to "strictly by rotating priority" scheduling?
     * If yes, will this individual share the course material with other faculty members?